-- 3.(1) The Council must, by resolution, appoint a tax administrator to administer this Law on the terms and conditions set out in the resolution. - (2) The tax administrator must fulfill the responsibilities given to the tax administrator under this Law and the Assessment Law. - (3) The tax administrator may, with the consent of the Council, assign the performance of any duties of the tax administrator to any officer, employee, contractor or agent of the First Nation. - (4) The tax administrator's responsibilities include the

-- (a) collection of taxes and the enforcement of payment under this Law; and - (b) day to day management of the First Nation's local revenue account.
+- 3.(1) The Council must, by resolution, appoint a tax administrator to administer this Law on the terms and conditions set out in the resolution. - (2) The tax administrator must fulfill the responsibilities given to the tax administrator under this Law and the Assessment Law. - (3) The tax administrator may, with the consent of the senior administrator assign the performance of any duties of the tax administrator to any officer, employee, contractor or agent of the Lil'wat Nation. - (4) The tax administrator's responsibilities include - (a) the collection of taxes and the enforcement of payment under this Law; - (b) the day to day management of the Lil'wat Nation's local revenue account.